Can dogs eat raisins?

 The full picture

-Raisins, golden raisins, and currants are all dried grapes and carry the same severe risk of acute kidney failure in dogs.
+Raisins, sultanas, and currants are all dried grapes and carry the same severe risk of acute kidney failure in dogs.
 Because they're dried, the toxic compound — tartaric acid — is more concentrated per gram than in fresh grapes.
 A single raisin has caused kidney failure in some small dogs, and even a small handful is a serious risk for any size of dog.
 The unpredictability makes raisins particularly scary: some dogs eat them without incident, while others develop kidney failure from minimal amounts.
 There is no reliable 'safe dose'.
 In the US, raisins are a major cause of Christmas-season vet emergencies because they're hidden in so many seasonal foods.

 Risks to watch for